idaholab/moose/modules/tensor_mechanics/doc/content/source/materials/abaqus/AbaqusUMATStress.md

-# Abaqus UMAT Material
+# Abaqus UMAT Stress

-!syntax description /Materials/AbaqusUmatMaterial
+!syntax description /Materials/AbaqusUMATStress

 ## Description

-`AbaqusUmatMaterial` provides an interface for using _Abaqus UMAT_ functions as constitutive models in MOOSE.
+`AbaqusUMATStress` provides an interface for using _Abaqus UMAT_ functions as constitutive models in MOOSE.

 ## UMAT User subroutine interface

-UMAT functions are commonly coded in Fortran, are located in the `moose/modules/tensor_mechanics/plugins`, and are automatically compiled by the MOOSE build system.
+UMAT functions are commonly coded in Fortran, are located in the `moose/modules/tensor_mechanics/plugins` directory, and are automatically compiled by the MOOSE build system.

-A UMAT file `my_umat.f` can be loaded by the `AbaqusUmatMaterial` by providing the the full path and filename without an extension via the [!param](/Materials/AbaqusUmatMaterial/plugin) parameter.
+A UMAT file `my_umat.f` can be loaded by the `AbaqusUMATStress` by providing the the full path and filename without an extension via the [!param](/Materials/AbaqusUMATStress/plugin) parameter in the MOOSE input file.

 A valid UMAT subroutine has the following call signature